-This amazing Microwave Custard Pie Filling is cooked in the microwave resulting in the smoothest texture with no fear of scorching.
+Cook this amazing Microwave Custard Pie Filling in the microwave for a smooth texture with no fear of scorching.
 You won’t believe how easy and fast this recipe is to make.

 This method of cooking a cream/custard filling applies to most any custard recipe.
 I have yet to find one that won’t work.
-Try this with your grandmother’s chocolate pie, a favorite banana pudding or a soft custard sauce.
+Try this with grandmother’s chocolate pie, banana pudding, or a soft custard sauce.

 - 2 1/4 cups milk (I prefer 2% or whole)